StackVista/stackstate-docs/develop/developer-guides/custom-functions/check-functions.md

 #### Generic topology event data

-Other topology event types do not have a structured type associated with them, but can have additional \(unstructured\) data.
+Other topology event types don't have a structured type associated with them, but can have additional \(unstructured\) data.

 | Property | Type | Returns |
 | :--- | :--- | :--- |